iudofia2026/youtubedubber.com/frontend/README.md

   - **Improved information architecture** - right content for right users

 ### Upload Page Enhancements (Latest Update)
-- **Prominent "How It Works" Banner**: Completely redesigned for maximum visibility and impact
+- **Top "How It Works" Banner**: Moved to the top of the page for maximum visibility and impact
-  - **Full-Width Banner**: Large banner section that spans the full width for maximum attention
+  - **Top Positioning**: Banner positioned at the top of the page for immediate attention
   - **Animated Gradient Background**: Moving gradient from red to lighter red with continuous animation
   - **Animated Pattern Overlay**: Moving dot pattern overlay for visual depth and interest
   - **Large Typography**: Bold "New to AI Dubbing?" headline with clear value proposition